- 23 Aug 2023

 - Google sheets row created: Last row in the sheet

 - New response Google Form trigger: Last response/row in the sheet the response is sent to

-- Free/Plus: Yes, all recipients must be verified collaborators in the base where the automation resides.
+- Free - Yes, all recipients must be verified collaborators in the base where the automation resides.

 - Team - Can email 100 unique non-collaborator email addresses a day.

-- Enterprise: No limit on the number of non-collaborators that you can email per day.
+- Business and Enterprise plans - No limit on the number of non-collaborators that you can email per day.

 You can see your workspace's limit if you create a Send Email action on an automation.